write a letter on your computer.

 Now hold down the SHIFT key, then press Enter/Return.

-Type the second line of the address -
+Now you can type the second line of the address - Some Town

 By holding down SHIFT and then pressing Enter/Return, we're telling the computer to start a new line, not a new paragraph.